videojs/cdn/README.md

 grunt publish:ie8
 ```

-You can also update the major and minor auto-updating versions
+You can also update the major and minor auto-updating versions.

+- Minor versions should get all patch releases.
+- Major versions should get all minor and patch releases.
+- Patch releases should never be changed.

 ```bash
 # vjs.zencdn.net/5/video.js